Phenethyl acetate

-Phenethyl acetate is the ester resulting from the condensation of acetic acid and phenethyl alcohol.
+Phenethyl acetate is an organic compound with the chemical formula CH3COOCH2CH2C6H5.
+It is a colorless liquid with rose and honey odor.
+It is the ester resulting from the condensation of acetic acid and phenethyl alcohol.
 Like many esters, it is found in a range of fruits and biological products.
 It is a colorless liquid with a rose and honey scent and a raspberry-like taste.